nest/nest-simulator/doc/userdoc/installation/cmake_options.rst

          -DMPI_CXX_COMPILER=myC++_CompilerWrapper \
          -DMPI_C_COMPILER=myC_CompilerWrapper -Dwith-mpi=ON

-When running large-scale parallel simualations and recording from many neurons, writing to ASCII files might become prohibitively slow due to the large number of resulting files.
+When running large-scale parallel simulations and recording from many neurons, writing to ASCII files might become prohibitively slow due to the large number of resulting files.
 By installing the `SIONlib library <http://www.fz-juelich.de/jsc/sionlib>`_ and supplying its